bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ## Creating a Gem

-The `bridgetown plugins new NAME` command will create an entire plugin scaffold for you to customize and publish to the [RubyGems.org](https://rubyplugins.org) and [NPM](https://www.npmjs.com) registries.
+The `bridgetown plugins new NAME` command will create an entire gem scaffold for you to customize and publish to the [RubyGems.org](https://rubyplugins.org) and [NPM](https://www.npmjs.com) registries.
 This is a great way to provide [themes](/docs/themes), builders, and other sorts of add-on functionality to Bridgetown websites.
-You'll want to make sure you update the `pluginspec`, `package.json`, `README.md`, and `CHANGELOG.md` files as you work on your plugin to ensure all the necessary metadata and user documentation is present and accounted for.
+You'll want to make sure you update the `gemspec`, `package.json`, `README.md`, and `CHANGELOG.md` files as you work on your plugin to ensure all the necessary metadata and user documentation is present and accounted for.